Future of the Royal Navy: Royal Marines

 The Royal Marines have been downsized and restructured in recent years, while the Navy's Albion-class assault ships were withdrawn from service in 2024/25 significantly impacting the U.K.'s power projection capabilities.

-Under the terms of the Government's SDR while the importance of the Royal Marines was confirmed, some analysis suggests that it remains uncertain whether the U.K. will have sufficient specialized amphibious capability in the future to generate adequate forces for projecting power ashore in either high or medium threat scenarios.
-Current objectives stress the need to form Littoral Response Groups (LRGs) able to provide "scalable capabilities" in different threat environments.
-However, the ability to do so will be dependent on the numbers of future platforms (the "Multi-Role Support/Strike Ships") acquired and on the specific capabilities of future Royal Marine landing/insertion craft.
+Under the terms of the 2026 DIP, £100m of new investment was pledged in order to "progress the transformation of the UK Commando Force into a Warfighting Formation focused on the High North because of its growing importance.
+Plans include the replacement of the Viking amphibious vehicles with a Future All Terrain Vehicle.
+Sixty vehicles are envisaged by March 2028.

-As of 2025, two future amphibious craft are envisaged for the Royal Marines: the Commando Insertion Craft (CIC) to deliver vehicles, troops and specialist equipment (while also carrying ISR capabilities); and, a Commando Utility Craft (CUC), which may incorporate uncrewed systems or containerised strike capabilities.
-Specifics as to the types and numbers of ships/craft acquired await funding decisions associated with the SDR.
+However, beyond that, analysis suggests that it remains uncertain whether the U.K. will have sufficient specialized amphibious capability in the future to generate adequate forces for projecting power ashore in either high or medium threat scenarios.
+Objectives have stressed the need to form Littoral Response Groups (LRGs) able to provide "scalable capabilities" in different threat environments.
+The ability to do so will be dependent on both the numbers of future transport vessels (future Dutch-led Amphibious Transport Ship Programme) acquired and on their carrying capacity.
+The same is true for the future "Joint Commando Craft", which under terms of the DIP are to be acquired in cooperation with Norway.